 Yeah, right.
 What next time?
 I won’t get a second chance to make a good first impression.

 When I’m writing, I get so absorbed in putting pixels on the screen that I rarely look up to read the words that flow from my fingertips.
 Even though I’m a rock star typist, my fingers still get crossed up when they’re flying at the speed of byte, and mistakes happen.

 So, when my writing is finished, I step away from the computer and relax for a little while.
-Then, I go back to the machine and spend a few precious minutes to make sure that everything is just right.
+Then, I go back to the machine and spend a few precious minutes (which can turn into hours) to make sure that everything is just right.

 Why do I make time for proofreading?